thewakingsands/ffxiv-axis-font-icons/README_en.md

 [中文版](./README.md)

-We provide font icons which used by FFXIV in game, and definitions for them.
+We provide special characters which used by FFXIV game, and definitions for them.
 These icons are located in game and named carefully by us.

 For icons which don't have name defined, we are unable to located them in game,